 - Let dough chill in the refrigerator for 15 minutes.

-- Scoop out ~2 tbsp cookie dough and roll it into a ball, then place on parchment lined baking sheet, leaving room for the cookies to flatten and expand.
+- Scoop out ~2 tablespoon cookie dough and roll it into a ball, then place on parchment lined baking sheet, leaving room for the cookies to flatten and expand.

 - Bake 10-12 minutes.